SONNY-SONNIX/Sepsis_prediction_app_using_fastAPI_1/readme.md

 #### Copy code

-docker build -t sepsis-prediction-app .
+*docker build -t sepsis-prediction-app*

 Run the Docker Container: Once the image is built, run the Docker container using the following command:

 #### Copy code

-docker run -p 7860:7860 sepsis-prediction-app
+*docker run -p 7860:7860 sepsis-prediction-app*

 #### Access the App:

 Open your web browser and navigate to http://localhost:7860 or https://sonny4sonnix-sepsis-prediction-app-using-fastapi-1.hf.space/docs.

 You'll be greeted with a welcome message!

+# Endpoints 📡

+### Root Endpoint 🌐

+- Endpoint: /

+- Method: GET

+- Description: Welcome message to the Sepsis Prediction API.

+- Response: {"message": "Welcome to the Sepsis Prediction using FastAPI"}

 ### Prediction Endpoint 🔮

-Use the /predict/ endpoint to predict sepsis for a patient.
+Use the /predict/docs endpoint to predict sepsis for a patient.

 Send a POST request with the following input parameters:

-Plasma glucose
+- prg: Plasma glucose

-Blood Work Result-1 (mu U/ml)
+- pl: Blood Work Result-1 (mu U/ml)

-Blood Pressure (mm Hg)
+- pr: Blood Pressure (mm Hg)

-Blood Work Result-2 (mm)
+- sk: Blood Work Result-2 (mm)

-Blood Work Result-3 (mu U/ml)
+- ts: Blood Work Result-3 (mu U/ml)

-Body mass index (weight in kg/(height in m)^2)
+- m11: Body mass index (weight in kg/(height in m)^2)

-Blood Work Result-4 (mu U/ml)
+- bd2: Blood Work Result-4 (mu U/ml)

-Patient's age (years)
+- age: Patient's age (years)

+#### Response:

+{"prediction": "Patient does not have sepsis"} or {"prediction": "Patient has sepsis"}

+### Technologies Used 🛠️

+- FastAPI: A modern, fast, web framework for building APIs with Python.

+- Docker: A platform for developing, shipping, and running applications in containers.

+- XGBoost: A machine learning library for gradient boosting.

+### Project Structure 📂

+- *main.py:* Contains the FastAPI application code and endpoint definitions.

+- *XGB.joblib:* The pickled machine learning model used for sepsis prediction.

+- *Dockerfile:* Specifies the Docker image configuration.

+- *requirements.txt:* Lists the Python dependencies required for the app.

+- *Other files and directories:* Application files and directories.

-Conclusion and Next Steps 🏁
+### Conclusion and Next Steps 🏁

 This FastAPI application demonstrates how to predict sepsis using a machine learning model.